RayeesMir/roomsquickly/README.md

       *   /api/v1/bids/auction
       *   /api/v1/bids/room/:roomId
       *   /api/v1/bids/:bidId
-For All Of these Endpoint documnetation inside apidocs folder in app.
+For All Of these Endpoint documentation is avaliable inside apidocs folder of app.
 ### Who do I talk to? ###

 * mail me on mirrayees859@gmail.com